wildfly/quickstart/ejb-security-plus/README.md

 You can remove the security domain configuration by running the  `remove-security-domain.cli` script provided in the root directory of this quickstart.

-1. Start the JBoss WildFly Server by typing the following:
+1. Open a command line, navigate to the root of the ${product.name} directory, and start the server by typing the following command:

-        For Linux:  WILDFLY_HOME/bin/standalone.sh
+        For Linux:  bin/standalone.sh
-        For Windows:  WILDFLY_HOME\bin\standalone.bat
+        For Windows:  bin\standalone.bat
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:

-        WILDFLY_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
+        ${jboss.home.name}/bin/jboss-cli.sh --connect --file=remove-security-domain.cli

 This script removes the `quickstart-domain` security domain from the `security` subsystem in the server configuration.